 - Conveniently Timed Attack From Behind: Flint's guardian robot catches Kirk and Rayna together and prepares to fire.
 Kirk moves Rayna away and prepares for the attack.
 Then, pow!
 The robot explodes with sparks, and we see Spock standing in the doorway, phaser in hand.

 - Dance of Romance: Kirk and Rayna waltz while Spock plays the piano.

 - Dumb Blonde: Subverted, then played with.
-Flint boasts that Rayna is the smartest woman in the universe, having enough intelligence to hold five different degrees.
+Flint boasts that Rayna is the smartest woman in the universe, having enough intelligence to hold seventeen different degrees.
 She is, however, lacking in even the basest practical experience due to being cut off from the universe.
 Of course, her high IQ is due to being an android.
 She's not even a real blonde!
 All of the Rayna series are bald and wear wigs.